ravron/ravron.com/content/posts/unifi-cable-modem/index.md

 date = 2020-11-14
 categories = ["networking", "unifi"] summary = """
-A lot of extra effort because my modem has bad ARP etiquette"""
+My modem could use a lesson in ARP etiquette."""
 +++

 The router at the edge of my home network is an [UniFi Security Gateway